newnewraki/talabat-clone/README.md

 #talabat clone

 #idea
-just a good tracking app for everyone
+just a good tracking app for food and for everyone

 #how to run
-runs on all and every phone
+open the link and paste through the browser